mitre/acme/README.md

 7. In the top right corner of the pane with the `acme_app.R` script, you should see the button, "Run App".
 Click on the small downwards arrow next to it and choose "Run External".
 8. Now click "Run App".
 This should open the application in your default browser window.
+If you want to run the application with example data, click the "Run data!" button in the sidebar to get started.
 9. Have fun!
 More information on running the application and methods involved can be found within the app.